Go to page content

 Date: April 20, 2023

 Dental health goes well beyond strong teeth and a charming smile.
-Like your hair and skin, the human mouth mirrors the things happening in your body.
-Often you can find the consequences of unhealthy lifestyle choices manifesting in your oral cavity.
-However, it works the other way, too.
-Poor oral hygiene can have detrimental effects […]
+Like your hair and skin, the human mouth mirrors what happens in your body.
+Often, the consequences of unhealthy lifestyle choices manifest in your mouth.
+It also works the other way around.
+Poor oral hygiene can have negative effects on overall health.
+For example, […]

 Read Moreabout How Dental Plaque Leads to Bigger Health Issues